dalbhanj/appmesh-demo-k8s-farg8/README.md

 # cdk bootstrap s3 bucket and deploy
 $ cdk bootstrap
 $ cdk deploy

+# make sure you have docker installed and running or else you will get docker build error

+# this will create all Fargate resources and output the ALB endpoint for Vue app

 # Once cdk is deployed, edit App.vue, line 27 and assign the ALB DNS Name to "inputurl"
 $ vi vueapp/src/App.vue